 After a while, I heard the sharp sound of Jack’s footsteps as he turned and walked down the hall, away from me.
 And for a long time, I did not see him again.
 Until recently.

 Annabel looked directly at Jonathan Grimmer.
-She looked at Abraham Palmer, and Kipper Lockwood, Kass, and Rémy.
+She looked at Abraham Palmer, and Kipper Lockwood, Kas, and Rémy.
 It was strange that these people—these strangers—had become her allies in so short a time.
 Annabel didn’t trust easily.
 She had little choice but to trust them now.

 “The man I knew as Jack Bernhardt goes by another name these days.
 You know him as Anthony Tidkins, The Resurrection Man.”